 Instructions

-3. Combine buttermilk and eggs and pour over the seasoned chicken.
-Allow chicken to brine for at least 4 hours, or overnight.
+- Brine the Chicken: In a bowl, mix buttermilk and eggs.
+Pour over the seasoned chicken pieces and refrigerate for at least 4 hours or overnight.

 Notes